 You can find out more about sleep hygiene here.
 RISE can help you keep on top of all these habits by reminding you when to do 20+ sleep-boosting behaviors.

-There is a time of night when your brain will be making the most melatonin it will all night.
+There is a time of night when your brain will be at its peak rate of melatonin production.
 In the RISE app, we call this your Melatonin Window.
 If you go to sleep during this roughly one-hour window, you may find it much easier to fall and stay asleep all night.

 The timing of this window can change every night depending on your circadian rhythm, but by keeping a consistent sleep schedule and keeping your sleep hygiene on point, you can reduce how much this happens.

 Melatonin supplements are useful in rare occasions — like when battling jetlag or adjusting to a new sleep schedule.
 In these cases, it’s best to start with a lower dose of 5mg or less.

 Most of the time, however, you don’t need any melatonin at all.
 Boost your brain's own supply of the hormone by maintaining excellent sleep hygiene and syncing up your sleep schedule with your circadian rhythm.

 RISE can make those things easy by reminding you when to do 20+ sleep hygiene behaviors, and predicting the timing of your circadian rhythm each day.
 With a few lifestyle tweaks, you may find yourself drifting off easier, getting the sleep you need each night, and having more energy each day, all without melatonin supplements at all.